Georgian Orthodox Church: Territorial expansion and birth of a national church

 This changed only during the 7th century, after the wide political and cultural changes brought about by the Muslim conquests.
-This new menace for local culture, religion, and autonomy, and the difficulties to maintain constant contact with other Christian communities, led to a drastic cultural change inside the church, which became for the first time ethnically focused: it evolved into a "Kartvelian Church".
+This new menace to local culture, religion, and autonomy, and the difficulties in maintaining constant contact with other Christian communities, led to a drastic cultural change within the church, which became ethnically focused for the first time: it evolved into a "Kartvelian Church".
 The bishops and Catholicos were now all ethnic Georgians, as were the saints whose "Lives" were written from that period.

-In the western half of Georgia, ancient Colchis, which had remained under stronger Roman influence, local churches were under jurisdiction of the Patriarchate of Constantinople, and were culturally and linguistically Hellenistic.
-Bishops from the port cities took part in ecumenical councils, from the Council of Nicea (325) together with those from the Byzantine territories.
+In the western half of Georgia, ancient Colchis, which had remained under stronger Roman influence, local churches were under the jurisdiction of the Patriarchate of Constantinople and were culturally and linguistically Hellenistic.
+Bishops from the port cities took part in ecumenical councils, from the Council of Nicaea (325), together with those from the Byzantine territories.
 From the 6th century, those churches, whose language remained Greek, were headed by a metropolitan in Phasis.

-The integration of the Black sea coastal regions into what came to be known as Georgia was a long process.
+The integration of the Black Sea coastal regions into what came to be known as Georgia was a long process.
 A first step came with the Arab invasions of the 7th and 8th centuries, which mostly affected Iberia.
-Refugees, among them noblemen such as Archil of Kakheti, took shelter in the West, either in Abkhazia or Tao-Klarjeti, and brought there their culture.
-Such movements led to the progressive merge of western and eastern churches under the latter, as Byzantine power decreased and doctrinal differences disappeared.
-The western Church broke away from Constantinople and recognized the authority of the Catholicos of Mtskheta by the end of the 9th century.
+Refugees, among them noblemen such as Archil of Kakheti, took shelter in the West, either in Abkhazia or Tao-Klarjeti, and brought their culture with them.
+Such movements led to the progressive merging of the western and eastern churches under the latter, as Byzantine power decreased and doctrinal differences disappeared.
+The western church broke away from Constantinople and recognized the authority of the Catholicos of Mtskheta by the end of the 9th century.
 Political unification under the Bagrationi dynasty consolidated this evolution by the end of the 10th century: in a single, unified Kingdom of Georgia, there would be a unified Georgian Church.